cometbft/cometbft/spec/mempool/gossip/dog.md

         | HaveTxMsg(TxID)
     ```

-* A node sends a `ResetMsg` message to signal that it is not receiving enough transactions.
+* A node sends a `ResetRouteMsg` message to signal that it is not receiving enough transactions.
 The
   receiver should, if possible, re-enable some route to the node.
     ```bluespec "messages" +=
-        | ResetMsg
+        | ResetRouteMsg
     ```

-Note that the size of `HaveTxMsg` and `ResetMsg` is negligible compared to `TxMsg`, which carries a
+Note that the size of `HaveTxMsg` and `ResetRouteMsg` is negligible compared to `TxMsg`, which
-full transaction.
+carries a full transaction.

 ## Dynamic Routing